xitsjacob/PasswordManager/README.md

+### Disclaimer: There is currently no protection.
+I have recently picked up programming, and haven't learned encryption or decryption yet.
+Will try an add encryption asap.

 # PasswordManager
 A program that allows you to add and pull passwords from a local database.
 All you have to do is enter the platform, email, and password relating to the password you wish to add.
 Once you add all your passwords, or if you already had passwords on the database you can just pull it by entering the platform on which the password was entered for.